agaonker/pybitcask/README.md

 ### Using uv (Recommended)

 [uv](https://github.com/astral-sh/uv) is a fast Python package installer and resolver, written in Rust.
+It offers several advantages:

+- Up to 10-100x faster than pip
+- Deterministic builds with lockfiles
+- Built-in virtual environment management
+- Secure by default with hash verification
+- Compatible with pip and existing Python tooling

 1. Install uv:
    ```bash